coopcruise/coopcruise/README.md

-# Cooperative Cruising: Reinforcement Learning based Time-Headway Control for Increased Traffic Efficiency
+# Cooperative Cruising: Reinforcement Learning based Headway Control for Highway Congestion Reduction

-This repository contains the source code to reproduce the experiments in our paper "Cooperative Cruising: Reinforcement Learning based Time-Headway Control for Increased Traffic Efficiency."
+This repository contains the source code to reproduce the experiments in our paper "Cooperative Cruising: Reinforcement Learning based Headway Control for Highway Congestion Reduction."

 If you find this repository helpful in your publications, please consider citing our paper.

 ## Introduction
-The proliferation of automated vehicles equipped with advanced driver assistance systems (ADAS) represents an opportunity for improving driving efficiency and alleviating traffic congestion.
-However, proposed ADAS-based congestion reduction methods often assume connectivity, perception, and control capabilities that are not widely available in vehicles.

-We propose a dynamic time-headway control approach for increasing the average travel speed of vehicles while maintaining safety in high-volume highway traffic, utilizing existing traffic estimation technology and low-bandwidth vehicle-to-infrastructure connectivity.

-At the core of our approach is a safe, reinforcement learning-based controller that dynamically communicates desired time headways to automated vehicles based on real-time traffic conditions as they approach bottlenecks.
-These desired time headways are then used by automated driving systems, such as Adaptive Cruise Control (ACC), to adjust their following distance.
-Our approach outperforms both simulated human-driven traffic and an optimized fixed headway control scheme in highway simulation featuring hundreds of vehicles with complex lane-change and car-following interactions, across a variety of traffic conditions.

-Our control system is designed to reduce the gap to real-world deployment by (i) leveraging available connectivity, traffic estimation, and ADAS technology, and (ii) maintaining vehicle safety by building on top of existing ACC systems.
-Our system thus offers a potentially scalable and practical approach that could positively impact numerous road users.
+Highway congestion remains one of the most pressing challenges in modern transportation.
+Connected automated vehicles (CAVs) equipped with adaptive cruise control (ACC) create new opportunities for congestion mitigation.
+Traditional practice relies on *Eulerian* variable speed limits (VSL), which regulate traffic through roadside signs but suffer from infrequent updates and limited driver compliance.
+More recent research has explored *Lagrangian* strategies that directly influence individual vehicles, but these approaches have struggled to deliver consistent improvements in realistic multi-lane highways, where unpredictable lane changes undermine vehicle-level decisions.

+This paper introduces a reinforcement learning based Eulerian system that mitigates congestion by issuing frequent control commands to ACC-equipped vehicles approaching bottlenecks.
+Unlike traditional VSL, our system achieves reliable compliance and adapts dynamically to real-time traffic, while avoiding reliance on lane-change prediction by regulating density at the aggregate level.
+We evaluate three variants of our system---speed-limit control, time-headway control, and distance-headway control---in large-scale  simulations with thousands of vehicles across a range of merging flows and ACC penetration rates.
+Results show that headway-based variants improve traffic flow by up to 10.6\% over human traffic and 6.7\% over traditional VSL, while speed-limit control gives smaller gains.

+To strengthen evaluation, we propose a novel metric for average speed in simulations with dynamic vehicle entry and exit, addressing a recognized flaw in simulation studies.
+Taken together, the system design,  grounded in deployable technologies, and the empirical findings indicate that Eulerian headway control of ACC-equipped vehicles opens a path toward practical, safe, and scalable congestion mitigation systems.

 ## Dependencies

 To configure a python environment to run our code:
-1. Install SUMO 1.17.
 1. Clone the code in this repository.
-1. Edit the environment.yml file:
+1. Edit the environment_sumo_1.23.1.yml file:
-    - Replace PATH\TO\Eclipse\Sumo\tools with the actual path to the tools directory under the SUMO installation directory.
     - Replace PATH\TO\CODE\DIR with the actual path to the cloned code directory.
-1. install the conda environment using the edited environment.yml file.
+1. install the conda environment using the edited environment_1.23.1.yml file.

 List of main libraries used:
 + Python 3.x/numpy/scipy/pandas/matplotlib